-Our pro forma as adjusted net tangible book value (deficit) represents our pro forma net tangible book (deficit) value, plus the effect of (i) the sale of shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us; (ii) the sale of shares of common stock in the Concurrent Private Placement to Novartis at an assumed initial public offering price of \$15.00 per share and (iii) the payment of the milestone payment of \$2.4 million in the second quarter of 2020 to the UC Regents, calculated using a price per share of \$15.00, the midpoint of the price range set forth on the cover of this prospectus, multiplied by 162,738, an amount determined by calculating 2.0% of the Company's fully diluted outstanding shares as of a date defined in the license agreement with UCSF.
+Our pro forma as adjusted net tangible book value (deficit) represents our pro forma net tangible book (deficit) value, plus the effect of (i) the sale of shares of common stock in this offering at the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and offering expenses payable by us; (ii) the sale of shares of common stock in the Concurrent Private Placement to Novartis at the initial public offering price of \$16.00 per share and (iii) the payment of the milestone payment of \$2.6 million in the second quarter of 2020 to the UC Regents, calculated using a price per share of \$16.00, multiplied by 162,738, an amount determined by calculating 2.0% of the Company's fully diluted outstanding shares as of a date defined in the license agreement with UCSF.
 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$301.6 million, or \$8.80 per share.
-This represents an immediate increase in net tangible book value of \$6.20 per share to purchasers of common stock in this offering, as illustrated in the following table:
+After giving effect to our sale of shares of common stock in this offering at the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$309.8 million, or \$9.06 per share.
+This represents an immediate increase in net tangible book value of \$2.00 per share to existing stockholders and an immediate dilution in net tangible book value of \$6.94 per share to purchasers of common stock in this offering, as illustrated in the following table:

-Assumed initial public offering price per share \$15.00 Historical net tangible book value (deficit) per share as of March 31, 2020 \$(33.97) Pro forma increase in net tangible book value (deficit) per share as of March 31, 2020 41.03 Pro forma net tangible book value (deficit) per share as of March 31, 2020 7.06 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering and to Novartis in the Concurrent Private Placement 1.74 Pro forma as adjusted net tangible book value (deficit) per share after this offering and the Concurrent Private Placement 8.80 Dilution per share to new investors participating in this offering and to Novartis in the Concurrent Private Placement \$ 6.20
+Initial public offering price per share \$16.00 Historical net tangible book value (deficit) per share as of March 31, 2020 \$(33.97) Pro forma increase in net tangible book value (deficit) per share as of March 31, 2020 41.03 Pro forma net tangible book value (deficit) per share as of March 31, 2020 7.06 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering and to Novartis in the Concurrent Private Placement 2.00 Pro forma as adjusted net tangible book value (deficit) per share after this offering and the Concurrent Private Placement 9.06 Dilution per share to new investors participating in this offering and to Novartis in the Concurrent Private Placement 9.06 \$ 6.94 the increase in pro forma as adjusted net tangible book value per share to existing stockholders would be \$0.22 per share and the dilution to new investors purchasing shares in this offering would be \$6.72 per share.

-If the underwriters' option to purchase additional shares from us is exercised in full, the pro forma as adjusted net tangible book value per share after this offering and the Concurrent Private Placement would be \$9.00 per share, the increase in pro forma as adjusted net tangible book value per share to existing stockholders would be \$0.20 per share and the dilution to new investors purchasing shares in this offering would be \$6.00 per share.
+If the underwriters' option to purchase additional shares from us is exercised in full, the pro forma as adjusted net tangible book value per share after this offering and the Concurrent Private Placement would be \$9.28 per share,